 Cyclone 'Vayu' intensifies into severe cyclonic storm, landfall likely on June 13

-Cyclone 'Vayu' intensified into a severe cycl into severe cyclonic storm, landfall likely on June 13

 New Delhi, June 11: Cyclone 'Vayu' intensified into a severe cyclonic storm Tuesday and is likely to hit the Gujarat coast on June 13 morning, the India Meteorological Department (IMD) said.